-The only way you can be sure that you are delivering an experience that your customers love is to give them a platform to tell you.
+The only way you can be sure that you are delivering an experience that your customers love is to give them a review platform to tell you.
 Even if you receive some negative reviews, this can actually help your business.

-Today’s customers are cynical; if they see a company with nothing but 5-star reviews they automatically think the reviews are false.
+Remember what I said a few moments ago: people are cynical; if they see a company with nothing but 5-star reviews they automatically think the reviews are false.
 But if you have a few moderate to negative reviews, and you have responded to these in a positive way, it helps show that you care about your customers’ feelings.

 I would usually recommend that businesses go where their target customers are.
 However, if I had to put my money on only one—the one that I consider ‘future proof’—then it would be Google.

 I say this for many reasons.
 As I mentioned previously, Google reviews have a positive effect on your rankings and most of your customers will use it to some degree, as it’s the largest search engine in the world.
 Also remember that Google owns the second largest search engine: YouTube.

 In my opinion, these changes by Google will put the control back into the suppliers’ hands—the tour operators’ hands.
 It also means that the high commissions that some of the Online Travel Agents (OTAs) currently take from suppliers will be bypassed.
 Whether or not this is good news to you depends on how much, or how little, you currently rely on OTAs to sell your tours and activities.

 Google’s big changes have caused panic in many OTAs; is it any surprise that the likes of TripAdvisor and Booking.com have been acquiring booking platforms?
 They are trying to make themselves as big and influential as possible—transforming themselves into comprehensive tourism hubs.

-Google will eventually update Google Ads (formally Adwords) to allow suppliers to have sponsored listings that will be bookable on the search engine results page (SERP).
+Google will eventually update Google Ads (formally Adwords) to allow suppliers to have sponsored listings that will be displayed on the search engine results page (SERP).
 For suppliers hooked up directly through the likes of Orioly, this is great news, but for those who rely on an OTA for most of their business, you are, in effect, paying twice: first for the cost-per-click for any Google Ads, then you’re paying the high commission to the OTA.